filipekiss/zemojify/README.md

 I came across [this issue] on the original repository and, even though a port to ZSH wasn't needed, I thought "why not? :man_shrugging:"

+## Advantages over the original script

+ZSH, albeit less common, is a shell more powerful than BASH.
+Since I've ported it, I also took time to solve some issues I had with the emojify script, mainly the fact that it relied on `$IFS` to make the substitution and ZSH has a nice `regex-replace` function that works much better in this case, so issues [like this] shouldn't happen.

 ## Installation

 Just add `zemojify` to your `$PATH` and you're good to go.